lolero/js-modules/packages/common/redux/common-redux-utils-normalized-reducers/README.md

 # @js-modules/common-redux-utils-normalized-reducers
 Utility functions and types for normalized reducers architectures

 ## Purpose
 1. A standard protocol to interact with an application's front-end state in order to make CRUD operations on it consistent, regardless of the data that is being stored or consumed.
 In simple English, this package provides the tools to interact with the state in a similar way to how clients interact with a RESTful API.

-2. A set of strongly typed CRUD action interfaces and reducer handlers that enforce a consistent reducer architecture which allows for the robust and reliable scaling of a web application.
+2. A set of strongly typed CRUD action interfaces, reducer handlers, memoized selector functions, and request action handler hooks which enforce a consistent reducer architecture and allow for the robust and reliable scaling of a web application.

 3. A framework that simplifies the migration of async logic away from